 I’ve been choosing a lot of whites recently which has me so excited!This recent color and redesign project is almost complete, other than waiting on a new white leather couch and chair.

-My client started out with off-white walls with a bit of a red undertone and a long purple accent wall that extended into a second wall.
 I get asked a lot about what are the best whites simply due to the various undertones and overkill of what seems like hundreds of shades to choose from.
 She, like many of my do it yourself clients, had several white squares painted on her walls (see before photo below) which most times only serves to confuse more as the color is skewed by the existing, surrounding color.
 This is what led her to ask around and ultimately be referred to me.

 When I visited her she had already selected a couch from Tema so she had the white leather swatch to show me.
 Based on her the swatch, her flooring, her lighting and what she wanted, I specified Sherwin Williams Snowbound for the walls which is a very clean white but not a stark blueish white.
 We still wanted a slight contrast between the walls and the baseboard and doors so I chose High Reflective White- one of the purest, brightest whites Sherwin Williams has with a lovely undertone.
 I also specified a different sheen from the walls.